pioneers/PieCentral/chrommunal/README.md

    within ChromeOS.
 * `ubuntu` switches the GUI entirely to an ubuntu environment.
 Switching back and forth is possible with `ctrl+alt+shift+<left/right arrow>`.

+## Names

+All chrommunal laptops will be named after *-creme